top of page

 RESTAURANT MENU TRENDS: MOST RESTAURANTS ARE DESIGNING FOR THE WRONG WORLD

-THE RESTAURANT INDUSTRY IS ENTERING A STRUCTURAL SHIFT.
+THE RESTAURANT INDUSTRY IS ENTERING A STRUCTURAL SHIFT

 This shift reflects broader restaurant menu trends driven by changing consumer behavior.